intel/neural-compressor/README.md

 * [Security Policy](docs/security_policy.md)
 * [Intel® Neural Compressor Website](https://intel.github.io/neural-compressor)

-## Hiring :star:
+## Hiring

 We are actively hiring.
-Please send your resume to inc.maintainers@intel.com if you have interests in model compression techniques.
+Send your resume to inc.maintainers@intel.com if you are interested in model compression techniques.